 [910] ETRI Proposed updates to the text of the Questions under WP2/16

 The document proposes to modify the TOR of Q13/16 to include Connected TV.
-It was pointed out that there are many terms related to IPTV and IP-based multimedia content delivery that are confusing to many, including ConnectedTV.
+It was pointed out that there are many terms related to IPTV and IP-based multimedia content delivery that are confusing to many, including Connected TV.
 It was suggested that creating a new Technical Paper to elucidate such a situation is helpful, which led the group to create a new work item on “Glossary and Terminology of IP-based TV-related Multimedia Services”.
 It was also pointed out, due to such a confusing situation, just adding Connected TV will not be sufficient to clarify what Q13/16 is doing.
-Therefore the group agreed to add, rather than just ConnectedTV but “IP-based TV-related multimedia services, such as Connected TV and SmartTV.”
+Therefore the group agreed to add, rather than just Connected TV but “IP-based TV-related multimedia services, such as Connected TV and Smart TV.”
 Q13/16 reviewed the current ToR in TD 460 (PLEN/16) and after discussion, agreed to modify the text accordingly, with some other modifications.
 The proposal was accepted.

 [ 951 ] ETRI H.DSS-AM: Proposal of new work item on audience measurement for digital signage services